leonardomilv3/leonardomilv3/README.md

 ## About me

 - Born and raised in Brasilia, Brazil.
-- Estudying Software Engineering at Brasilia University (UnB), currently in the second semester.
+- Estudying Software Engineering at Brasilia University (UnB), currently in the fourth semester.
 - Looking to collaborate in open source code.

 ## What I know

-- Code algorithm and data structure in advanced language in C.
+- Languages: Fluent English and Portuguese
+- Programming Languages: C Advanced and Python Itermediate Level
+- Programming Skills: Object Oriented Programming and Data Structure
-- Git
+- Git/GitHub

 ## What I'm learning

-- Gitflow and Phyton
+- Phyton Advanced

 ## How to reach me